willmich2/xray_diffractive_cascades/README.md

 If you use this code, please cite:

-William Michaels, Simo Pajovic, Joshua Chen, Charles Roques-Carmes, and Marin Soljacic, "Diffractive cascades for polychromatic hard X-ray focusing," arXiv:2605.15526, 2026.
+William Michaels, Simo Pajovic, Joshua Chen, Charles Roques-Carmes, and Marin Soljačić, "Diffractive cascades for polychromatic hard X-ray focusing," arXiv:2605.15526, 2026.